Want to buy Toktok online franchise? Not so fast.

 We think the company behind Toktok will make a lot of money at the expense of its operators and riders.
 It’s a truly winning scenario for them.

 Even if there are no rides, they still make money from the operators.
-From the initial investment of Php16,888 to the sale of equipment and load credits, JC Worldwide Franchise took them all.
+From the initial investment of Php17,888 to the sale of equipment and load credits, JC Premiere took them all.

 Also, those who can recruit a lot of downlines will profit a lot too.